Kb-Jr/Vanlife/README.md

 #### CreateBrowserRouter
 - In the createBrowserRouter functin we can pass in another function named createRoutesFromElements which just as the name implies creates routes from elements.
 The alternative would be to create the routes manually which will be a series of objects.
 Routes created using the createBrowser router allows us to use methods of data fetching and error handling specified as props within the routes.
-Examples are the loader prop and errorElement prop.
+Examples are the loader prop, errorElement prop, actions and others.

 #### Loaders
 - Using loaders provide an alternative and more intuitive way of fetching data.
 The popular method involves the use of the useEffect hook, which triggers whenever the page is loaded or reloaded.
 In this method, the data starts getting fetched when the component is mounted.
 Using loaders, the data starts getting fetched before the component is mounted, rather theres a slight delay in the mounting of the component.
 The code in the loader needs to complete before the component gets rendered.
 Using this method, when the component mounts, it mounts with most if not all of the data already loaded.
 To use this loading property, a loader is defined at its purpose is to handle the fetching of data from an API or any server, the loader function is exported and imported to the file containing the routes.
 This loader is then assigned to the loader prop which is added to the route on which we intend to use the data being fetched.
 On the component which this data is needed (which is the component of the element on the route stated), the useLoaderData function is called and what is returned is assigned to a variable which can be used in that component.